syncfusion-content/flutter-docs/Flutter/radial-gauge/needle-pointer.md

 * [`lengthUnit`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/TailStyle/lengthUnit.html) – Specifies whether the tail length value is defined in logical pixels or factor.

 * [`width`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/TailStyle/width.html) – Specifies the width for the tail.

 * [`borderColor`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/TailStyle/borderColor.html) –  Allows to specify the border color of tail.

 * [`borderWidth`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/TailStyle/borderWidth.html) – Allows to specify the border width of tail.

+* `gradient` - Specifies the gradient color for the tail.

 By default, the value of [`lengthUnit`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/TailStyle/lengthUnit.html) is GaugeSizeUnit.factor.The factor value ranges from 0 to 1.
 When the length is set to 0.2, 20 % of axis radius value will be considered as tail length.The following code example shows how to specify the length in factor.